List of typhoons in Japan (pre–1600)

+Background

 In historical records, the term (大風, ōkaze) is most often used to refer to typhoons, though the use ot this word is not limited to tropical cyclones.
 Several other terms were also used, such as (暴風, akarasamakaze), appearing as early as the Nihon Shoki; and (野分, nowaki), which was chiefly used in Japanese literature between the 10th and 14th centuries, but was possibly applied for typhoons as late as the 15th century.

 Through utilizing paleotempestological methods, past long-term trends in typhoon activity can be determined.
-Storm deposits in Kamikoshiki-shima indicate high activity between 3,600 – 2,500 and between 1,000 – 300 years ago as well as heightened activity around the time of the kamikaze typhoons.
+Storm deposits in Kamikoshiki-shima indicate periods of heightened activity between 3,600 and 2,500 years before present; between 1,000 and 300 years before present; and around the time of the kamikaze typhoons.
 Sediments at Lake Daija in Amakusa mark an active period between 250 and 1600 AD.
 Analysis of historical texts in Kyoto revealed an increased frequency of typhoons in the 12th–14th centuries compared to the 9th–11th centuries.
 Shifts in annual activity patterns can also be observed.
 During the 9th–11th centuries, over 70% of typhoons that struck Kyoto occurred between late August and mid-October, whereas in the 12th century this ratio drops to around 60%, and in turn the number of typhoons between late July and mid-August saw an increase.
 Through the 13th and 14th centuries, this trend continued, while the number of early- and late-season typhoons (before late July and after mid-October, respectively) rose.
-The increased frequency of typhoon impacts in Kyoto between 1210 and 1360, particularly in the early season, is likely correlated to a temperature drop and a southerly shift of the westerlies that coincided with the end of the "Nara-Heian-Kamakura warm period" in 1296.
+The increased frequency of typhoon impacts in Kyoto between 1210 and 1360, particularly in the early season, is likely correlated to a temperature drop and a southerly shift of the westerlies that coincided with the end of the Nara-Heian-Kamakura warm period in 1296.